Peter McGovern

 Peter John McGovern (28 October 1927 – 1 April 2006) was an English songwriter and activist.

 Life and career

 Pete McGovern was born in Liverpool, England, on 28 October 1927.
 Both of his parents were Irish.
 His father, Thomas McGovern, was from Collon, County Louth, Ireland and his mother, Annie Dillon, was from Galbally, County Limerick.
 Pete was born in Regent Street, off the dock road north of the city centre.

 McGovern attended St. Edward's School, West Derby and Queen Elizabeth's School, Anfield.
-He worked for many years on the railways and was an active trade unionist and campaigner.
+He worked for many years on the railways as a telecoms technician and was an active trade unionist and campaigner.

 His main claim to fame is that he wrote "In My Liverpool Home", a song that has become an anthem or folk tune for the people of Liverpool.
 It was recorded by the folk group The Spinners.

 The original version of "In My Liverpool Home" was written by McGovern in the early 1960s, but many verses have been added since.